Arranging Israeli legal status for a foreign spouse from a high-risk country

 Contact an attorney specializing in immigration law and arranging legal status in Israel

 The survey we presented above illustrates the difficulties that the authorities pose for foreign spouses from high risk countries who are seeking legal status in Israel.
 Such cases are examined with extreme thoroughness, and it is highly recommended to obtain legal consultation and assistance to protect the foreign spouse’s rights while the application is being considered.
-An immigration law specialist from the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, will be happy to be at your service for any question or issue that might arise in this context.
+An immigration law specialist from our law offices in Jerusalem and Tel Aviv, will be happy to be at your service for any question or issue that might arise in this context.
 You can reach us at the telephone numbers or email address listed above.